blackfuel/asuswrt-merlin-tools/README.md

 # Blackfuel's tips and tricks

-### HOWTO: Build the Blackfuel version of Asuswrt-Merlin firmware
+### Build the Blackfuel version of Asuswrt-Merlin firmware
 ```
 cd ~/blackfuel/asuswrt-merlin-tools
 ./build-asuswrt-merlin.sh
 ```

-### HOWTO: Patch the original source code
+### Patch the original source code
 ```
 cd ~/blackfuel/asuswrt-merlin
 patch -p2 -i ~/blackfuel/asuswrt-merlin-tools/380.65-beta4-ARM-mods+apps+xtables-addons.patch
 ```

-### HOWTO: Delete files in one folder hierarchy that appear in another folder hierarchy
+### Delete files in one folder hierarchy that appear in another folder hierarchy
 This example cleans the asuswrt-merlin folder of the Xtables addons files.
 It uses the `find` command to pipe the list of files to be deleted to `xargs`.
 In the process, the root folder name is changed to the place where I want to delete the files.
 ```
 cd ~/blackfuel
 find asuswrt-merlin-xtables-addons-1.47.1 -type f -name "*" -printf "$HOME/blackfuel/asuswrt-merlin/%P\0" | xargs -0 -I '{}' rm '{}'
 ```

-### HOWTO: Remove packages from Asuswrt-Merlin using scripted search/replace
+### Remove packages from Asuswrt-Merlin using scripted search/replace
 The **target.mak** file in Asuswrt-Merlin does not merge well, therefore we use an ed script to make our life easy.

 1. Create an ed script to automatically edit the file, "release/src-rt/target.mak".